senzing-garage/senzing-api-server/README.md

         determine when to shutdown.
         --> VIA ENVIRONMENT: SENZING_API_SERVER_MONITOR_FILE

+[ HTTPS / SSL Options ]
+   The following options pertain to HTTPS / SSL configuration.
+The --key-store and --key-store-password options are the minimum required options to enable HTTPS / SSL communication.
+If HTTPS / SSL communication is enabled, then HTTP communication is disabled UNLESS the --http-port option is specified.
+However, if client SSL authentication is configured via the --client-key-store and --client-key-store-password options then enabling HTTP communication via the --http-port option is prohibited.

+   --https-port <port-number>
+        Also -httpsPort.
+Sets the port for secure HTTPS communication.
+        While the default HTTPS port is 2443 if not specified, HTTPS is only enabled if the --key-store option is specified.
+        Specify 0 for a randomly selected available port number.
+        --> VIA ENVIRONMENT: SENZING_API_SERVER_SECURE_PORT

+   --key-store <path-to-pkcs12-keystore-file>
+        Also -keyStore.
+Specifies the key store file that holds the private key that the sever uses to identify itself for HTTPS communication.
+        --> VIA ENVIRONMENT: SENZING_API_SERVER_KEY_STORE

+   --key-store-password <password>
+        Also -keyStorePassword.
+Specifies the password for decrypting the key store file specified with the --key-store option.
+        --> VIA ENVIRONMENT: SENZING_API_SERVER_KEY_STORE_PASSWORD

+   --key-alias <server-key-alias>
+        Also -keyAlias.
+Optionally specifies the alias for the private server key in the specified key store.
+If not specified, then the first key found in the specified key store is used.
+        --> VIA ENVIRONMENT: SENZING_API_SERVER_KEY_ALIAS

+   --client-key-store <path-to-pkcs12-keystore-file>
+        Also -clientKeyStore.
+Specifies the key store file that holds the public keys of those clients that are authorized to connect.
+If this option is specified then SSL client authentication is required and the --http-port option is forbidden.
+        --> VIA ENVIRONMENT: SENZING_API_SERVER_CLIENT_KEY_STORE

+   --client-key-store-password <password>
+        Also -clientKeyStorePassword.
+Specifies the password for decrypting the key store file specified with the --client-key-store option.
+        --> VIA ENVIRONMENT: SENZING_API_SERVER_CLIENT_KEY_STORE_PASSWORD

 [ Asynchronous Info Queue Options ]
    The following options pertain to configuring an asynchronous message queue on which to send "info" messages generated when records are